 Our Voices Listening Booth

 Thanks to The National Lottery Heritage Fund, The Common Room will be fitted out with an oral history listening booth, where members of the public can access the stories captured in the collection so far.
-The Our Voices listening booth will be available free of charge upon the building's reopening.
+The Our Voices listening booth will be available free of charge in Autumn 2021.

 Who Can Contribute?